Dolly Castro’s Dress Clings To Her Every Curve & Sets Instagram On Fire

 The photo showed Dolly posing as she walked down a flight of stairs.
 She held onto the white banisters with both of her hands, and smiled widely for the shot.
 Her dress had a cleavage-baring cut, along with short sleeves.

-The model accessorized with large gold earrings, bracelets and rings.
+The model accessorized with large gold earrings, bracelets, and rings.
 Her makeup also glowed, consisting of heavy mascara and metallic pink eyeshadow.
 She kept the color theme rolling with her shoes, which had gold straps.
-Behind her, there was also a large, gold vase with tall twigs.
+Behind her, there was also a large, gold vase with tall twigs poking out.

 Many of Castro’s fans left sweet messages for the model, with many people referencing her captions about giving birth to her daughter 16 years ago.